cridemichel/polypp/README.md

 For polynomials of degree less than 5 the present solver is much faster than tools like MPSolve (ver.
 3.1.8, https://numpi.dm.unipi.it/software/mpsolve), while it has a comparable efficiency for higher degree polynomials.
-Differently from MPSolve, the present algorithms does not perform any cluster analysis to boost the convergence in case of multiple roots,
+Differently from MPSolve, the present algorithms does not perform any cluster analysis to boost the convergence in case of multiple/clustered roots,

 Enjoy!